 So, how do we teach ‘ck’ using the SMARTER acronym?
 Great question!
 Let’s take a look:

 First of all, we want our lesson to be systematic.
 This means that we’re starting with the most basic concepts and slowly working our way to the more advanced concepts.
-In the scope and sequence I use, ‘ck’ is Lesson 1.
-This means that it is one of the more basic concepts within my sequence.
-Interested in the rest of the scope and sequence I use in my systematic lessons?
+In our scope and sequence, ‘ck’ is Lesson 1.
+This means that it is one of the more basic concepts within the sequence (a good scope and sequence should be sequential and cumulative building from easier to more difficult concepts).
+Interested in the rest of the scope and sequence we use in our systematic lessons?
 You can check it out here!

 Teaching ‘ck’ in a multi-sensory way doesn’t mean we need play dough or sand in our lesson.
 It means we want to try to engage more than one sense at a time while teaching the content.
 To add in a multi-sensory aspect while teaching ‘ck,’ I have my students write ‘ck’ while saying “c, k, says /ck/” three times out loud.
 This is engaging three senses at once, since they are writing it (kinesthetic), seeing it (visual) it and hear themselves saying it (auditory).
 If you wanted to take it a step further, you could have your student write and say “c, k, says /ck/” on glitter paper or textured paper, but just know that you don’t need these extra components to make it multi-sensory.
 If you’re interested in learning more about Multi-sensory Reading, check out this blog!